thoughtspot/thoughtspot.github.io/_appliance/azure/azure-cluster-install.md

      $ rm /usr/local/scaligent/bin/setup-net-devices.sh
      ```

-  Log into any node to check the current cluster status:
+  Log in to any node to check the current cluster status:
   ```
     $ tscli cluster status
   ```